NBA Capsules - Sport - NZ Herald News

 CELTICS 119, KNICKS 114

-NEW YORK (AP) " Isaiah Thomas scored 27 points and Marcus Smart made a tiebreaking 3-pointer with 47 seconds left after Boston blew a late lead but held on to beat New York.
+NEW YORK (AP) " Isaiah Thomas scored 27 points, Marcus Smart made a tiebreaking 3-pointer with 47 seconds left after Boston blew a late lead, and the Celtics beat New York.

 The Knicks wiped out a late nine-point deficit with an out-of-nowhere 11-2 run in a little more than a minute, but Smart answered with his shot and Avery Bradley and Al Horford also made big defensive plays.